 Consider Your Finances

-If you want to day trade stocks in the US you need to maintain a balance of at least $25,000 in your account.
-If that's not possible, it rules out day trading (for some loopholes see How to Day Trade Stocks with Less than $25,000).
+If you want to day trade stocks in the U.S., you need to maintain a balance of at least $25,000 in your account.
+If that's not possible, it rules out day trading.

-Swing trading doesn't have a minimum capital requirement, but to be able to trade stocks of varying price, as opportunities become available, it's recommended that at least $10,000 is committed to the endeavor.
-If taking regular trades, a smaller account than this is susceptible to being widdled away by commissions and fees (what the broker charges for trading, discussed below).
+Swing trading doesn't have a minimum capital requirement, but to be able to trade stocks of varying prices as opportunities become available, you may want at least $10,000 committed to the endeavor.
+That helps keep your account balance from being whittled away by broker commissions and fees, which are what a broker charges for trading.

-To invest requires less capital.
-Since the trade is held for a long period of time commissions are not as much of a factor.
-Therefore you can begin to buy stocks as soon as you can afford 100 shares (stocks typically trade in 100 blocks) of the stock you are interested in.
 Save money on commissions by making one trade instead of multiple trades.
-For example, instead of buying 100 shares every week, save the money for a month and make one larger purchase.
+For example, instead of buying 100 shares every week, save the money for a month and make one large purchase.

 Find a Broker and Trading Platform

-- reliable (can trade when you want, with minimal system outages)
+- Reliable: One that can trade when you want with minimal system outages

-- gives you tools for research (least important, since there are loads of free tools available online)
+- Useful with tools for research: Least important, since there are many free tools available online

-If you want to day trade, there are a couple extra requirements:
+If you want to day trade, you may want a few more things in a broker.

-- The broker must execute orders instantly.
-No intervention on their part.
+- The broker should execute orders instantly with no intervention on their part.
 Even a one-second delay is too much.

-- "Trade from chart" capabilities, and/or ability to rapidly place, adjust and cancel orders.
+- "Trade from chart" capabilities, and/or the ability to rapidly place, adjust, and cancel orders.

-There are loads of brokers, some which are better for investors and some which are better for day traders or swing traders.
-Picking a broker is the biggest trade of all; all your capital is given to this company.
+There are many brokers, some of which are better for investors, and some which are better for day traders or swing traders.
 Spend time researching the above factors before choosing a broker.

-Each broker offers a trading platform.
-This is the technology that allows you view stock quotes, see charts, do research and most importantly place orders.
+Each broker offers a trading platform, which is the technology that allows you to view stock quotes, see charts, do research, and, most importantly, place orders.
 Test out various platforms by opening demo accounts with various brokers.
 Stock trading has become relatively easy now with trading apps.
 You can just pick up your iPhone or iPad, log into your brokerage account, and place your trades.